 Second readers typically read the next-to-the-last-draft of a thesis project and offer feedback at that point.
 You should give your second reader sufficient time to read and respond to your thesis so you can incorporate his or her comments into your draft (2-3 weeks minimum).
 Therefore, for a December graduation, the second reader should get the project by mid-November at the latest.
 For a May graduation, early April is ideal.
 Negotiating deadlines with your second reader early will facilitate this process.

-Your second reader offers you important feedback, so sitting down with your second reader and your thesis advisor over a cup of coffee can be extremely beneficial in order to figure out the direction, style, and format of your project.
-Talk with your thesis advisor if you would like to pursue this option.
+Your second reader offers you important feedback, so sitting down with your second reader and your thesis advisor can be extremely beneficial in order to figure out the direction, style, and format of your project.

 Dates and Details